Haru1O1/Haru1O1.github.io/_posts/2025-01-20-Learning_HTML_Day9_10.md

         export default mongoose.model("Board", boardSchema);
         ```
 - Frontend & Backend
-    - Frontend are usally pages created for user to interact with
+    - Frontend are usually pages created for users to interact with
         - Client-Side
     - Backend is the logic that happens in the back which is hidden away from the user's view
         - Server-Side